The irrationality of leadership and how to survive it

 We need to clearly identify the unspoken beliefs and the issues that we otherwise tend to ignore, when we tell ourselves the neat story of a rational decision.
 What is it that we do not want to hear?
 What information could convince us otherwise?
 That is not easy.
-In fact it is hard work and counter-instinctive.
+In fact, it is hard work and counter instinctive.
 As human beings we tend to make decisions based on a minimum level of energy expenditure.
 Or in other words: Our thinking is lazy.
 When suddenly confronted by the task to identify and analyse every single issue that influences our line of thinking, we tend to shy away.

-But in order to make better decisions, we need to be as clear as possible about our conditional rationality.
+But to make better decisions, we need to be as clear as possible about our conditional rationality.
 We should look to make the informed semi-rational decision; not the wrongfully perceived rational.
-So, in order to have a better understanding of your decisions – and ultimately make better ones – our first order of business should not be on how we decide, but to ask ourselves what it is that guides our decision-making.
+So, to have a better understanding of your decisions – and ultimately make better ones – our first order of business should not be on how we decide, but to ask ourselves what it is that guides our decision-making.

 Even in this common scenario, where semi-rational decision making is the norm of our organizational behaviour, we should abandon the idea that the main task of a leader is to direct organizations through strategies based on foresight into the future and fixed plans.
 In reality leaders influence their organization far more by everyday interactions, nudging and micro-decisions.
-This is where the key to any successful implementation of an organizational strategy lies; whether it is an evolving strategy or some grand scheme developed through a semi-rational decision making process.
+This is where the key to any successful implementation of an organizational strategy lies; whether it is an evolving strategy, or some grand scheme developed through a semi-rational decision making process.
 But that is a subject for another day.

 Thank you for your time.
 And remember this: Your rational choices are nothing but the stories you tell yourself.